php-runtime/runtime/src/bref/README.md

 }
 ```

-Now we need to update serverless.yml to say "Use lambda.php to get the container
+Now we need to update serverless.yml to say "Use bin/container.php to get the container
 and then load service App\Lambda\HelloWorld".

 ```yaml